NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

       }
     },
 ```
-Please relaunch your API (swagger) and run `npm start` in your terminal.
+Please relaunch your API (swagger) and run `npm run dev` in your terminal.

 ## Styling w/ Reactstrap